Leveraging a Cognitive Model to Measure Subjective Similarity of Human and GPT-4 Written Content: Limitations

 \section{Limitations}

 The semantic similarity metric suffered from the sparsity of semantic categories in ham emails, additional annotations could raise the performance of this metric and can be explored in future work.
 However, this ensemble method was partially responsible for the high KDE score of the ensemble method, as it allowed for an integration of both semantic information and embedding similarity.
-Our IBIS method still outperformed the ensemble method suggesting that this ensemble alone does not fully address the issues of similarity methods that do not account for individual biases.
+Our IBIS method still outperformed the ensemble method suggesting that this ensemble alone does not address the issues of alternative methods.

+One limitation inherent in IBL cognitive models is the time requirements to compare the current instance to all instances in memory.
+This may make the proposed model unsuitable for applications that rely on large datasets of individual behavior.
+However, methods in instance compression exist for IBL models \citep{nguyen2023speedyibl}.
+In this setting, we were able to predict individual participant's decisions fast enough that this was unnecessary.

-The task presented in this work of predicting whether an email is phishing or ham relies heavily on a small number of features within the email.
+The specific application we investigated is somewhat unique in that it is based on training human participants to make categorization judgements of textual information of one of two categories.
+Additionally, the task of annotating whether an email is phishing or ham relies heavily on a small number of features within the email.
 Namely, if an email contains a link that redirects to a nefarious website, or requests personal information, then it should be labelled as phishing.
 While students rely on many queues to make their judgements, the annotation is in reality simple.
-Future work in the area of learning subjective similarity metrics should expand into domains.
+Future work in the area of learning subjective similarity metrics should expand into more complex domains.